theislab/superexacttestpy/README.md

 background_size = 1000
 ```

-If you just want the df with the results, you can use the function `stest.tl.supertest()`
+If you just want the data frame with the results, you can use the function `stest.tl.supertest()`

 ```python
 stest.tl.supertest(data=data, n=background_size, names=names).head()